Inside: 20 super ways to play, create and explore with one of the oldest toys in the world – the humble stick!

 Playing with sticks comes naturally to most kids, but if you’re looking to offer your child a little inspiration, here are some ideas to get you started.

-2. Collect several sticks and sort them by length, width, shape, color or texture.
+2. Collect several sticks and sort them by length, width, shape, color AND texture.

 3. Try nature weaving with a “Y” stick, some yarn and natural elements.